 It is easy to assume these privileges will be yours no matter what you do with your modest first pay cheques.

 But the small choices you make with your money add up to define your financial future.
 You cannot, even on a doctor’s wage, have everything you want without planning for it.
+Many of your colleagues don’t understand this until they are nearing their desired retirement date.

 Those of you with good financial intentions may have noticed financial planners sponsoring medical school events, graduation balls or sending you invitations to join their privileged group.